Friday, December 30, 2011

 What were your goals with this novel?
 What impact do you want to have on your readers?

 The first goal was to bring the literary vampire back to its roots and remind people why the motif has remained so alluring for so long.
 Secondly, I hope readers can form a connection with the characters and feel a bond with them.
 A story like this only works if the readers can care about the characters and what happens to them.
 I like to think I’ve given readers characters they can care about.
 Even the minor characters have their own distinct personalities and you can relate to them.
+You have a background in designing role-playing games.
+How has this affected your writing?

 I think what having a background in RPGs does is force you to think through your world building.
 Even when you are setting stories in the real world, you are presenting your version of the world.
 That means you have to make sure that all of the pieces fit together.
 In RPGs, we call it game balance.
 Game balance doesn’t mean all powers are created equal.
 It means that no one power is so powerful that it fundamentally changes the world.
 So if you think of the traditional fantasy world, you have mages that can throw fireballs from a hundred yards away.
 That is a hugely powerful ability if left unchecked.
 So it gets balanced out by the fact that there are usually some sort of restrictions on how many spells a mage can cast, either because they can only memorize X number of spells per day or because those spells pull from the mage’s own life force.
 If you have priests that can cast resurrection on the dead, how does that impact the world?
 Without something to restrict the use of the spell, death becomes a nuisance and nothing more.
 So you require expensive components for the spell or say it has to be cast in a certain time period.